-2020 was, in many ways, a punishing stress test.
-It pushed businesses, workers, economies, and entire industries to their limits.
-The cascading effects of transforming into a digital-first world ultimately stress-tested IT infrastructures—and piled on the strapped IT teams who run them.
+The cascading effects of transforming into a digital-first world have stress-tested IT infrastructures—and piled on the strapped IT teams who run them.
+And they’ve delivered.

 In a word: simplicity.